AnimaApp/docs/src/v3/adobe-xd/export/specs.md

 1. Once the design is Sync to the Project, click **Share** in the top right corner of the screen
 2. Enter their email address
-3. The recipient will reiceve an email invitation to your Project
+3. The recipient will receive an email invitation to your Project
-4. They will need to create an Anima account to acess Specs
+4. They will need to create an Anima account to access Specs

 >**Tip:**
->
 >If developers do not need to edit designs, add them as **Viewers**, it’s free!

 ![Invite Guests](http://f.cl.ly/items/2j0g3I1A2F1A3k0J0c2R/Invite%20guestsx2.png)